TheUnknownGentlemen/RocketBot/README.md

 ## DefaultLongitude
 * *123.456789* - Longitude of your location you want to use the bot in.
 Number between -180 and +180.
 Doesn't matter how many numbers stand after the comma.

-## LevelOutput
-* *time* - Every X amount of time it prints the current level and experience needed for the next level.
-* *levelup* - Only outputs the level and needed experience for next level on levelup.

-## LevelTimeInterval
+## DefaultAltitude
-* *seconds* - After X seconds it will print the current level and experience needed for levelup when using *time* mode.
+* *123.456789* - Altitute of your location you want to use the bot in.
+Set it to something beween 9 and 10 for most locations.

-## Recycler
+## AuthType
-* *false* - Recycler not active.
-* *true* - Recycler active.
+* *Google* - Google login

-## RecycleItemsInterval
-* *seconds* - After X seconds it recycles items from the filter in *Settings.cs*.

-## Language
-* *english* - Outputs caught Pokémon in english name.
-* *german*  - Outputs caught Pokémon in german name.
+* *Ptc* - Pokémon Trainer Club

-## RazzBerryMode
+## Username
-* *cp* - Use RazzBerry when Pokémon is over specific CP.
-* *probability* - Use RazzBerry when Pokémon catch chance is under a specific percentage.
+* *username* - Your username or google mail.

-## RazzBerrySetting
+## Password
-* *cp value* - If RazzBerryMode is cp.
-Use RazzBerry when Pokémon is over this value
-* *probability value* - If RazzBerryMode is probability.
-Use Razzberry when % of catching is under this value.
-Between 0 and 1.
+* *password* - Your password.
+It is stored in plain text, so make sure your computer is save.

 ## TransferType
+Favorited Pokemon are never transfered!
 * *none* - disables transferring
-* *cp* - transfers all Pokémon below the CP threshold in the app.config, EXCEPT for those types specified in program.cs in TransferAllWeakPokemon
+* *cp* - transfers all Pokémon below the CP threshold
+* *duplicate* - Only keeps the one Pokemon of each type with the highest CP.
-* *leaveStrongest* - transfers all but the highest CP Pokémon of each type SPECIFIED IN program.cs in TransferAllButStrongestUnwantedPokemon (those that aren't specified are untouched)
+* *IVDuplicate* - Only keeps the one Pokemon of each type with the highest IV.
-* *duplicate* - same as above but for all Pokémon (no need to specify type), (will not transfer favorited Pokémon)
+* *IVDuplicateUnderCPThreshold* - Only keeps the one Pokemon of each type with the highest IV and keeps all Pokemon above the IV and CP threshold. - Recomended
 * *all* - transfers all Pokémon

-## TransferCPThreshold
+## Do not transfer Pokemon above CP
-* *CP* - transfers all Pokémon with less CP than this value.
+* *CP* - Pokemon above this value will not be transfered.

+## Do not transfer Pokemon above IV
+* *IV* - Pokemon above this value will not be transfered.

+## Use razzberry when Pokemon is above CP
+* *CP* - When you encounter a Pokemon above this value a razzberry will be used.

+## Use razzberry when catch probability is below
+* *probability* - When you encounter a Pokemon below this value a razzberry will be used.

-## TransferIVThreshold
+## Minimum TravelSpeed
-* *IV* - transfers all Pokémon with less IV than this value.
-Between 0 and 1.
+* *Speed* - Minimum Travel speed in km/h.
+Each time you move somewhere your speed is randomized between min and max.

-## TravelSpeed
+## Maximum TravelSpeed
-* *Speed* - Travel speed in km/h
+* *Speed* - Maximum Travel speed in km/h

-## ImageSize
-* *px* - Pixel size for Pokémon Thumbnails

-## CatchPokemon
-* *true* - Catch Pokémon and get Items from PokéStops
-* *false* - Don't catch Pokémon and get Items from PokéStops

-## EvolveAllGivenPokemons
+## Auto Inventory management
-* *false* - Evolves no Pokémon.
-* *true* - Evolves all Pokémon.
+* *yes/no* Enables or disables automatic inventory management.
+Whenever you have only 10 item slots left, items will be recycled so you have 30 item slots left.
+           First potions (from worst to best) are recycled, then berries (also those berries that are not implemented yet), then Revive (first Revive, then max Revive), then Pokeballs (from worst to best).
+		   This makes sure that you always have the minimum number of items specified and the best for each category.

+## Minimum number of Revive
+* *number* Auto Inventory management will keep at least this number of Revive/max Revive

+## Minimum number of Pokeballs
+* *number* Auto Inventory management will keep at least this number of Pokeballs/Great Balls/Ultra Balls/Master Balls

+## Minimum number of Potions
+* *number* Auto Inventory management will keep at least this number of Potion/Super Potion/Hyper Potion/Max Potion

+## Minimum number of Berries
+* *number* Auto Inventory management will keep at least this number of Razzberry/Blukberry/Nanaberry/Pinapberry/Weparberry